ayanim/evo/Readme.md

 so if you do not like the image 'themes/chrome/images/add.png' simply create a new image with the same path structure in your local application.

+Packages are located via **Evo.load_paths** which starts looking for package(s) and their related files at the *application root*, and then follow on to *evo's root*.
+This simple feature allows for vendorized packages, gem-based packages, overriding of core or contrib packages via load path precedence and much more.

 ## Background Workers

 Evolution plans on providing core background worker functionality,